Al Diaz (artist): SAMO©

 Co-created by Diaz and Basquiat in 1978, SAMO©, which is shorthand for "same old", disrupted what was standard practice for graffiti at the time.
 Instead of tagging the more formulaic nickname and number combination that Diaz had learned from his cousin, the pair scribbled phrases in public space throughout Lower Manhattan that were poetic and sarcastic and intended as provocations for any person who encountered them.
 SAMO© soon gained visibility among graffiti peers and in the press.
 For instance, The Village Voice published a feature on SAMO© in 1978, which brought artworld visibility to the duo and put an end to their street anonymity.
 Diaz wanted to remain anonymous whereas Basquiat wanted to leverage the visibility of SAMO© to launch his career.
 After the Village Voice article was published, Basquiat appeared on Glenn O'Brien's television show TV Party as SAMO© without Diaz present, claiming work under that name was done by him alone.
 In 1979, the collaboration ended and "SAMO© IS DEAD" was spray-painted across New York City.

 Later work

 After SAMO© disbanded, Diaz took a break from writing graffiti, working in construction and carpentry instead.
-In 2016, Diaz returned to artmaking and reinvigorated SAMO©, also impacting Basquiat's career trajectory.
+In 2016, Diaz returned to artmaking and reinvigorated SAMO©, also impacting Basquiat's career legacy.
 Today, Diaz makes work from liberated New York metro signs that he cuts up and re-configures into his own text from the preexisting signage letters.